Root Canal Therapy in Stuart, FL

 Once your root canal in Jensen Beach, FL is complete, your body’s natural healing mechanisms will take over.
 While some tenderness and sensitivity post-root canal treatment is standard, you should feel gradual improvement each day until you feel like yourself again.

-The best way to lower your risk for cavities, root infections, and gum disease is to brush and floss two times each day and avoid sugar and acidic drinks and snacks.
-You should also visit your dentist in Jensen Beach, FL every six months for dental exams and teeth cleanings.
+The easiest way to lower your risk for cavities, root infections, and gum disease is to clean your teeth two times each day with your toothbrush and dental floss and avoid sugar and acidic drinks and snacks.
+You should also schedule checkups with your dentist in Jensen Beach, FL every six months for dental exams and teeth cleanings.

 Dental exams are designed to prevent oral health issues like root infections.
 Dental cleanings clear away the bacteria that lead to infection!